multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 `command` + `shift` `Y` shows the console window below.
 `command` + `shift` `J` shows the sidebar.

 Add a new shortcut to render your mark up in > Preferences > Key Bindings and add a custom one in `Show Rendered Markup` if not already there.
+More about [Markup syntax here!](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/index.html#//apple_ref/doc/uid/TP40016497-CH2-SW1)

 One reason Playground might eat up CPU usage is because it will auto build and run your code every few seconds / keystroke.
-To avoid this `turn off auto run`  by selecting `Manually Run` with a long press of the mouse on the play button above the console.
+To avoid this turn off auto run by selecting `Manually Run` with a long press of the mouse on the play button above the console.